cyanide17/vangen/README.md

 - set `PORT` to port number you opened. *(line 3)*
 it is set to `2345` as default.

-From `System.map` which is located at `$PRJ_PATH/build/linux-...`,
+2. From `System.map` which is located at `$PRJ_PATH/build/linux-...`,
 find `pnp_global` and copy the address value.

-In `src/template.c`, set value of `list_pnp_head` to copied value.
+- In `src/template.c`, set value of `list_pnp_head` to copied value.

-I feel sorry for asking you to do this bothersome job. :< This job is required to get list_head of ISA devices for ISA device driver unregistering.
+- This job is required to get list_head of ISA devices for ISA device driver unregistering.
+    - I feel sorry for asking you to do this bothersome job. :<

 ## Usage
 With linux running on hypervisor such as QEMU,